50 Questions You Must Ask to Evaluate the Quality of Your Website

 Be different.
 Be real.
 Be the best.

-Stop thinking web development best practices are unrealistic – because the only thing that is unrealistic is your attitude and how much you don’t want to work hard or learn something new instead of machine-gunning your website development work in the name of profits, and dare I say – screwing the client over.
+Stop thinking web development best practices are unrealistic – because the only unrealistic thing is your attitude and how much you don’t want to work hard.

+Or, learn something new instead of machine-gunning your website development work in the name of profits.

 34. Has an HTTPS Migration Been Performed Correctly?

-When you are setting up your site for proper HTTPS migrations, you have to purchase website security certificate.
+When you set up your site for proper HTTPS migrations, you have to purchase a website security certificate.

 One of the first steps is to perform the purchase of this certificate.
 If you don’t do this step correctly, you can completely screw up your HTTPS migration later.

 Say you purchased an SSL certificate for this reason.
 You selected one option, which is just for one subdomain.
-By doing it this way, you have inadvertently created potentially more than 100 errors on-site just by choosing the wrong option during the purchase process.
+By doing it this way, you have inadvertently created potentially more than 100 errors simply by choosing the wrong option during the purchase process.

-For this reason, it is best to always consider at the very least, a wild-carded SSL certificate for all domain variations.
+For this reason, it is best to always consider, at the very least, a wildcard SSL certificate for all domain variations.

-While this is usually a little more, at the very least, you do not ever introduce errors into the process by making sure this happens.
+While this is usually a little more costly, it will prevent these types of errors.

-35. Was a New Disavow File Submitted with the HTTPS GSC Profile?
-Was That HTTPS GSC Profile Ever Created?
+35. Was a New Disavow File Submitted to the Correct Google Search Console Profile?

 You would be surprised how often this comes up in website audits.
-But, sometimes, a disavow file was never submitted to the new Google Search Console (GSC) HTTPS profile.
+Sometimes, a disavow file was never submitted to the new Google Search Console (GSC) HTTPS profile.

-Or, a GSC HTTPS profile was never created, and the current GSC profile is either under-reporting or over-reporting on data, depending on how the implementation was handled.
+A GSC HTTPS profile was never created, and the current GSC profile is either under-reporting or over-reporting on data, depending on how the implementation was handled.

-Thankfully, the fix is pretty simple – just make sure you transfer the old HTTP Disavow file to the new HTTPS profile and continue to update it regularly.
+Thankfully, the fix is pretty simple – just make sure you transfer the old HTTP Disavow file to the new HTTPS profile and update it regularly.

 36. Were GSC Settings Carried Over to The New Account?

-This can also cause certain issues with an HTTPS migration.
+Settings can also cause issues with an HTTPS migration.

 Say you had the HTTP domain setup as www.
-But then you set the domain in the new GSC to non-www.
+But then you set the domain in the new GSC to non-www (or something else other than that in the original profile).

 This is one example where errant GSC settings can cause issues with an HTTPS migration.